davidMcneil/courier/README.md

 Courier provides an in-memory, non-distributed pub/sub service with an http, json interface.
 There are three primary objects that apps using Courier interact with **messages**, **topics**, and **subscriptions**.
 The basic flow is that apps **pub**lish messages to a given topic while **sub**scribers read messages from the topic to which they are subscribed.

+_I am currently seeking a full-time position writing Rust code.
+See my [resume](https://github.com/davidMcneil/resume/blob/master/resume.pdf) and please contact me with any opportunitites._

 ## Install

-**Linux** - Simply grab the [latest release](https://github.com/davidMcneil/courier/releases/latest).
-It is 100% statically linked and _should_ run on any x86, unix-like system.
+Grab the [latest release](https://github.com/davidMcneil/courier/releases/latest) for your architecture.
+The `x86_64-unknown-linux-musl` is 100% statically linked and _should_ run on any x86, unix-like system.

-**macOS** - Currently Courier is not distributed for macOS.

-**Windows** - Currently Courier is not distributed for Windows.

 ## HTTP JSON API <a name="http_json_api"></a>